hpides/End-to-end-ML-System-Benchmark/README.md

   -cf / --cpufreq to specify the interval for cpu measurements\
 -o / --order to specify which operations to run ("sleep", "sort", "mult", "vw", in any order and as often as desired)\
--r / --repeat to specify how often the set of operations should be repeated
+-r / --repeat to specify how often the set of operations should be repeated -g / --gpu to activate gpu utilization measurement\
+-gm / --gpumemory to activate gpu memory measurement\
+-gt / --gputime to activate gpu time measurement.
+There might be slight differences between the cpu time and gpu time for code executed on a gpu.\
+-gp / --gpupower to activate gpu power consumption measurement.\

 Umlaut should have a memory overhead of ~130 MB, a CPU usage of 10-20% when idle and close to no time overhead.
 When sorting, memory usage should have a mean and max of within 1000-1100 MB.